The Moon and the Sledgehammer: Home media

 In 2009 the film was released on DVD for the first time.
 To coincide with this it had showings at various cinemas.
 A reunion of the director and crew and a question and answer session was held at the London showing.
-This forms the basis for a companion DVD, Behind the Moon and the Sledgehammer, directed by Katy MacMillan—a documentary film about a documentary film.
+This forms the basis for a companion DVD, Behind the Moon and the Sledgehammer, a documentary film directed by Katy MacMillan.
 This also features film directors Nick Broomfield, Molly Dineen, Andrew Kotting and Ben Rivers and film historian John Russell Taylor discussing the film and its influence.